 Allan Z. Loren.
-New Nominee; Age 69.
+Director since February 2008; Member of the Compensation Committee; Age 70.

-Mr. Loren is an Operating Partner at GRS Partners, a New York-based private equity firm that makes growth capital investments in business services companies.
-Mr. Loren previously served as both Chairman and CEO of D&B from May 2000 to January 2005 and as Chairman until May 2005.
+From May 2000 to January 2005, Mr. Loren served as both Chairman and CEO of Dun & Bradstreet ("D&B"), and he served as Chairman of D&B from January 2005 until May 2005.
 Prior to D&B, Mr. Loren served as Executive Vice President and Chief Information Officer for American Express for six years.
 He was President and CEO of Galileo International from 1991 to 1994 and President of Apple Computer U.S.A. from 1988 to 1991.
 Mr. Loren holds an undergraduate degree from Queens College, City of New York.
+Mr. Loren has been selected as a nominee pursuant to an agreement between the Company and the Sandell Group.